 Turkey is a relatively safe country to visit, but there are some precautions you should take.
 This include reports about bars serving bootlegged alcohol, suspicious deaths related to medical/dental tourism and dangerous roads, particularly along the Black Sea.
 Moreover, Turkey is prone to earthquakes, made more dangerous by shoddy architecture in some parts of the country.

 The Bottom Line

-I’d be shocked if you haven’t made significant progress on your Turkey itinerary, assuming you’ve read all the way to this point.
+I’d be shocked if you haven’t made significant progress planning your 2 weeks in Turkey, assuming you’ve read all the way to this point.
 After talking you through practical aspects of traveling in the country, I succinctly laid out top places to visit in Turkey, from must-see destinations like Istanbul and Cappadocia, to coastal paradises like Antalya, Fethiye and Oludeniz, to underrated gems like the Pamukkale travertine and the Black Sea coast.
 Of course, if you would simply prefer for someone to plan your Turkey trip for you, that’s an option as well.
 Hire me as your Travel Coach—and let me sweat the details!